 Snowy Water Advisory Government Officials Committee

-This high level committee has representation from New South Wales, Victorian and Australian Governments, and discusses issues of strategic importance to the three shareholder governments to Snowy Hydro Limited.
+This high level committee has representation from the NSW, Victorian and Australian Governments.
+The committee discusses water policy and water management of strategic importance to the three shareholder governments and to Snowy Hydro Limited.

 Snowy Water Technical Advisory Group

-This group has representation from the NSW, Victorian, and Commonwealth Governments, Snowy Hydro Limited, and the Snowy Scientific Committee.
-The primary role of this group is to coordinate technical activities between the specialists in aquatic sciences and water management in the Snowy, particularly in regard to water sharing in the Snowy and Mowamba rivers.
+This group has representation from the NSW, Victorian, and Australian Governments, and Snowy Hydro Limited.
+The primary role of this group is to (i) improve communication between relevant water organisations and (ii) coordinate technical activities between the specialists in aquatic sciences and water management in the Snowy Mountains.

 Snowy Scientific Committee

 The Snowy Scientific Committee was established in 2008 by the NSW and Victorian Governments under the Snowy Hydro Corporatisation Act 1997.
-The role of the Committee is to advise the NSW Government on the regime for the release of environmental flows from the Snowy Hydro Scheme.
+The role of the committee was to advise the NSW Government on the release regime of environmental water from the Snowy Hydro Scheme.

-The independent, six-member committee provides advice on annual releases of water to the Snowy River, and to various montane rivers that are described in the Snowy Water Licence.
+The independent, six-member committee provided advice on the annual release strategy to the Snowy River, and to various montane rivers that are described in the Snowy Water Licence.

 The NSW Government has been reviewing the structure and function of the Snowy Scientific Committee.
 A discussion paper on this proposal Establishment of a Snowy Advisory Committee (PDF 144 KB) was made available for public consultation from 26 February to 1 April 2013.